 The Victoria Inn

-Hoping to capitalize on the times and on fashionable Victoria, Alexander built the Victoria Inn in 1889 for over $100,000.
+Hoping to capitalize on the times and fashionable Victoria, Alexander built the Victoria Inn in 1889 for over $100,000.
 Located at the entrance to both Victoria and his Oakland Land Company development, the Victoria Inn was a three-story frame building with eighty rooms.
 The Inn had a long and interesting history.
 According to a newspaper article, Alexander and Robert operated the hotel with “indifferent success.”

 Alexander deeded the property to Robert in 1891.
 Robert transferred the property to the board of Home Missions of the Presbyterian Church.
 Later, a company headed by former Governor Charles Steadman purchased it and operated a hotel called Oakland Heights.
-Next, it became a sanatorium and then, a boarding school for girls.
+Next, it became a sanatorium and, then, a boarding school for girls.
 In 1909 (twenty years after its construction) it was re-opened as a hotel named the Victoria Inn!

 The Inn became St. Genevieve of the Pines, an elementary school operated by the Catholic Church, before being demolished.
 The remnants of St. Genevieve’s are now called The Pines and are part of the A-B Technical Community College campus.
 A new historical marker is located on Victoria Road.